 It’s a general consensus that a proper Fourth of July celebration is spent with lakeside views, preferably lounging on warm, white sand.
-The exception, of course, is spending the day appreciating our county’s open spaces and preserved wilderness.
-If you’re making weekend plans, consider these lakes and the endearing small towns nearby.
+The exception, of course, is spending the day appreciating our country’s open spaces and preserved wilderness.
+If you’re making holiday plans, consider these lakes and the endearing small towns nearby.

 Lake Tahoe, California